Search

 Parameters:

-Return value: An object of type Task containing, among other information, the following fields:
+Return value: An object of type Asset.
+This object contains, among other information, a field named id representing the unique identifier of your asset.

 4